 The patient may need local anaesthesia in different areas of the body if there is more than one donor area.
 The punch tool/hypodermic needle extracts the grafts.

 The surgeon stores them in a solution to ensure their survival.
 After that, incisions are made in the recipient area for implantation.

 It may take around 10 hours to transplant 2,000 grafts.
 Usually, the surgery takes place in 1-2 days.

 Depending on the aesthetic goals of the patient, the patient may need another surgery.
-They may not have enough body hair grafts for it.
+However, it’s possible they may not have enough body hair grafts for it.